-While it is straightforward to identify the optimal wavelength assignment policy for the simple network of Figure 1, determining the optimal policy for a large network with a general topology is a difficult task.
-Therefore, we now present a new wavelength assignment policy that is similar to First-Fit, but uses information regarding the network topology and routing paths to improve upon conventional First-Fit in terms of the burst-drop probability; we will refer to this new policy as First-Fit-TE, where "TE" stands for "traffic engineering."
+While it is straightforward to identify the optimal wavelength assignment policy for the simple network of Fig. 1, determining the optimal policy for a large network with a general topology is a difficult and complicated task.
+Therefore, we now present a new wavelength assignment policy that is similar to first-fit, but uses information regarding the network topology and routing paths to improve upon conventional first-fit in terms of the burstdrop probability; we will refer to this new policy as first-fit-TE, where "TE" stands for "traffic engineering."